The Jarrold Group: Family

 Of Huguenot ancestry, the Jerauld family arrived in Essex from France in the late 17th century.
-Samuel Jarrold served as Mayor of Colchester in 1723–24 and during the 18th century the Jarrolds expanded their mercantile ventures throughout East Anglia, becoming established in Norwich.
-The Jarrolds have joined City livery companies including the Stationers and Haberdashers.
+Samuel Jarrold served as Mayor of Colchester for 1723/24 and during the 18th century the Jarrolds expanded their mercantile ventures throughout East Anglia, becoming established in Norwich.

-(Herbert) John Jarrold CBE, Mayor of Norwich (1971–72), Peter Jarrold DL, Sheriff of Norwich (1999–2000), Caroline Jarrold DL.
+The family maintains its record of civic service until the present day: (Herbert) John Jarrold CBE was elected Lord Mayor of Norwich for 1971/72, Peter Jarrold DL (father of Julian, the film director) as Sheriff of Norwich for 1999/2000, and since 2018 Caroline Jarrold DL serves as a Deputy Lieutenant for Norfolk.
+The Jarrold family also participates in the civic life of the City of London as liverymen of the Haberdashers' and Stationers' Companies.

 Business

-Primarily a retail business, Jarrolds department store in Norwich city centre, was designed by George John Skipper (1856–1948) between 1903 and 1905.
+Primarily a retail business, Jarrolds department store in Norwich city centre, was designed by George John Skipper between 1903 and 1905.
 Sir Nikolaus Pevsner describes the Jarrolds store as "baroque" in style.
 Jarrolds have several shops in Norwich, as well as in Wymondham and Cromer.

 Non-retail divisions of the Jarrold Group of Companies include Jarrold Properties, Jarrold Training, and St James Facility Management.

+In 2004 Jarrold and Sons announced its intention to sell off a 70% stake of its "Norwich-based magazine printer Jarrold Printing" whose portfolio at that time included "NatMags Esquire, Good Housekeeping, Harpers & Queen and Country Living" and which was also producing "IPC, Emap and the Financial Times".
+Jarold and Sons' "other business interests in retail, publishing, training and property" were to continue as before.

 Jarrolds sponsored the construction of a new stand at Norwich City F.C.'s Carrow Road football ground; known as The Jarrold Stand, the original sponsorship deal ceased in 2016.

 Publishing activities

 John Jarrold Jr. diversified the firm into publishing as early as 1823 and in 1877 it published the first edition of the children's classic, Anna Sewell's Black Beauty.

+Beginning in the 1920 the firm published Discovery: The Magazine of Scientific Progress for several decades.

-In 1936 the firm launched the Jarrolds' Jackdaw Library paperback book series and in 1939 the Jackdaw Crime Series.
+In 1936 the firm entered the world of paperback book series when it published the Jarrolds' Jackdaw Library and followed up in 1939 by launching its Jackdaw Crime Series.

-Its activities previously included Jarrold Publishing and Jarrold Printing.
+Book series

+The following series were published by Jarrold Publishers (Jarrold & Sons Ltd, Norwich) or one of its imprints, such as Jarrold Colour Publications: